kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 terraform destroy -auto-approve
 ```

 And if the network is slow to delete, just issue `hcloud load-balancer delete clustername` to speed things up!
-As the load-balancer is usually the ressoure that is the slowest to get deleted on its own.
+As the load-balancer is usually the resource that is the slowest to get deleted on its own.

 _Also, if you had a full-blown cluster in use, it would be best to delete the whole project in your Hetzner account directly as operators or deployments may create other resources during regular operation._